puritygikonyo/arXiv-RAG-System/README.md

 The **academic paper research assistant** automatically fetches academic papers, understands their content, answers the research questions using advanced RAG techniques.

-The project is to keep the cost as $0 as possible.
+The project keeps the cost as $0.

 Ask a research question in plain English, get an answer grounded in real arXIv papers - with sources cited, not hallucinated.
 ![Agentic RAG System Architecture](https://github.com/puritygikonyo/arXiv-RAG-System/blob/main/Agentic%20RAG%20System%20final%20architecture%20image.png)